-- Leeds University Union Student Advice Centre: experienced advisers can offer you practical, legal and emotional support.
+- Leeds University Union Help and Support (LUU): experienced advisers can offer you practical, legal and emotional support.

-- Student Counselling Centre: if you want to talk about your experience you can receive confidential one-to-one support from an experienced counsellor.
+- Student Counselling and wellbeing : if you want to talk about your experience you can receive confidential one-to-one support from an experienced counsellor.

 - Your tutor/supervisor: if you feel that your experience could have an impact on your studies then let your tutor or supervisor know that you have been a victim of crime.
 You can submit a mitigating circumstances letter.
 Your personal tutor details are on the Leeds for Life website.

 Victim Support: if you're a victim of crime or you witness a crime then you can receive online and telephone support.

 A hate crime is a criminal offence that a victim or another person thinks was motivated by hatred of someone because of their:

 - gender identity